-Explicit congestion notification (ECN) [15] allows endto-end notification of network congestion without dropping packets.
+Explicit congestion notification (ECN) [24] allows end-toend notification of network congestion without dropping packets.
 Constantly setting the ECN congestion indication at the switch level could force flows to restrict the congestion window size to 1.
 However, such a solution would force endpoints to use ECN.
-It would also need a guarantee that ACK packets use the same path as data packets and go through the same switch.
+In addition, solutions based on ECN indications, as presented in [25], do not solve the Incast problem in highly congested networks with relatively small buffers, where the average congestion window of a flow is close to 1.
+Continual ECN indications with a shallow buffer force the TCP sender to reset the retransmit timer (RTO) if the sending rate must be decreased below the congestion window of 1 MSS [24].